jazzfool/reclutch/README.md

         // they can also overlap.
         "count_up" => event in &count_up.event => {
             click => {
-                obj.count += 1;
+                // here we mutate a variable that `obj.template_label` implicitly/indirectly depends on. obj.count += 1;
-                // here template_label is assumed to be a label whose text uses a template engine
+                // Here template_label is assumed to be a label whose text uses a template engine
                 // that needs to be explicitly rendered. obj.template_label.values[0] = obj.count.to_string();
-                // if we don't call this then `obj.dynamic_label` doesn't
+                // If we don't call this then `obj.dynamic_label` doesn't
-                // get a chance to respond to our changes in this update pass. reclutch_verbgraph::require_update(&mut obj.template_label, aux, "update_template");
+                // get a chance to respond to our changes in this update pass.
+                // This doesn't invoke the entire update cycle for `template_label`, only the specific part we care about; `"update_template"`. reclutch_verbgraph::require_update(&mut obj.template_label, aux, "update_template");
                 // "update_template" refers to the tag.
             }